Man Utd vs Liverpool: Why are Ole Gunnar Solskjaer's side struggling?

 Missing a conventional striker?

-Romelu Lukaku was offloaded to Inter Milan this summer, with his slower style jarring with Solskjaer's high-energy preference, but his departure meant United were left without a conventional, out-and-out striker.
+Romelu Lukaku was offloaded to Inter Milan this summer, with his slower style jarring with Solskjaer's high-energy preference, but his departure meant the club were left without a conventional, out-and-out striker.

 Lukaku remains the only forward to surpass an average of two shots from inside the box per game for United since last season started, which suggests an agile, conventional striker could be on the January shopping list.